 - With your support, Milwaukee Habitat will serve 250 families in need of safe, affordable housing from 2020-2023.

 - Focusing our efforts in target neighborhoods reduces crime and increases property values.

-- Transform blocks of empty lots in Midtown into the highest concentration of affordable single-family homes built in Milwaukee since WWII.
+- In Midtown we're building the highest concentration of affordable single-family homes built in Milwaukee since WWII.

 Washington Park: 2013-2018